aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

 ## Pre-Commit hooks

+Pre-Commit hooks are scripts that are executed on the developer's workstation when they try to create a new commit.
+These hooks have an opportunity to inspect the state of the code before the commit occurs and abort the commit if tests fail.
+An example of pre-commit hooks are [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_git_hooks).

 ???+ required "Secrets Detection"
     Identify secrets such as usernames, passwords, and access keys in code and other files before they are published to a repository by using pre-commit hooks.
 When discovering secrets, the code push should fail immediately.
 Examples of secret detection tools include but are not limited to [GitGuardian](https://www.gitguardian.com/) and [gitleaks](https://github.com/zricethezav/gitleaks).
 Examples of tools to configure and store pre-commit hooks as code include but are not limited to [husky](https://github.com/typicode/husky) and [pre-commit](https://pre-commit.com/#install).